yasyf/schedule-cli/README.md

 # Schedule

 This gem allows you to quickly insert your calendar availability to any plain (or rich) text field.
 It connects with a single Google account but can pull appointments from various calendars.
-At Karuna, we have this hooked up to an [Alfred](https://www.alfredapp.com/) workflow.
+At Karuna, we have this hooked up to an [Alfred](https://www.alfredapp.com/) workflow (which you can find [here](schedule.alfredworkflow)!).

 ## Installation